Dharmesh53/express-starter/README.md

 This is just a stater templete for express app, making everything more organized.
-This follows service repositry pattern with dependency injections using `typedi` and `reflect-metadata`

-The API by itself doesn't do anything fancy, it's just a user CRUD with authentication capabilities.
-Maybe we can transform this into something useful, a more advanced example.
+The API by itself doesn't do anything fancy, Maybe we can transform this into something useful, a more advanced example.

 ## How to run it